orbs-network/orbs-spec/behaviors/services/crosschain-connector.md

 * Node should be kept synchronized and live.
 * The service connects to the Ethereum node using a configurable endpoint URL.

+#### ManagementVC
+* Node runs the ManagementVC instance locally - assumes trusted data.
+* The ManagementVC instance should be synchronized and live.
+* The service connects to the ManagementVC instance using a configurable endpoint URL (intra-node communication).
+* NodeConfig - see relevant configuration in [management-chain-readme](../v1_1/management-chain.md):

 &nbsp;
 ## `Init` (flow)

-* Test connection to the relevant node.
+* Test connection to the relevant nodes (Ethereum or ManagementVC instance).

 &nbsp;
 ## `CallEthereumContract` (method)